-Study finds toddlers 'surprisingly sophisticated' at understanding unfamiliar accentsApril 16th, 2014 in Psychology & Psychiatry /
+Study finds toddlers 'surprisingly sophisticated' at understanding unfamiliar accentsApril 16, 2014 in Medicine & Health / Psychology & Psychiatry

 A new University of Toronto study has found that by two years of age, children are remarkably good at comprehending speakers who talk with accents the toddlers have never heard before.